Fanmade/laravel-bitwise-trait/README.md

   use BitwiseFlagTrait;
 ```

-The best way to define your properties is via constants.
+The best way to define your properties is via constants directly in the model.
+You're of course free to use config varibales or whatever you prefer.
 ```php
 const MESSAGE_SENT = 1; // BIT #1 of has the value 1
 const MESSAGE_RECEIVED = 2; // BIT #2 of has the value 2